Art Deco in the Museum

 World's fairs during the 1930s offered people a prosperous outlook rather than bleak economic realities of the Great Depression -- if they could attend.
 Images on this ticket book show the buildings of the Chicago's Century of Progress International Exhibition of 1934, highlighted by sun rays.

 The General Electric Company made this simple yet elegant clock in 1936.
 Designers of this Art Moderne style clock employed color, simple lines and geometric shapes (the arc, oval and circle) and used old materials in new ways (blue mirrored glass forms the body of the clock).
 This clock could have decorated many modern Americans' homes in the 1930s.

 Architects and designers showcased their modern innovations in the "Homes of Tomorrow" exhibition at the 1933 Chicago World's Fair.
 Pioneering modernist and industrial designer Gilbert Rohde furnished the "Design for Living Home," where he debuted lines of streamlined furniture.
 Herman Miller manufactured Rohde's furniture for the exhibition and then for sale to the public, stamping each piece with a tag declaring it "world fair furniture."

-World War II veteran Clovis Lamy dreamed of owning a diner.
-After his discharge in October 1945, he ordered this 40-seat, 36- by 15-foot model from the Worcester Lunch Car Company, a premier New England diner builder.
-Lamy's diner was transported to Marlborough, Massachusetts, Lamy's home town, where it opened for business in April 1946.
-Local factory workers stopped in for lunch and those returning from a movie or show dropped in for dinner.
+World War II veteran Clovis Lamy ordered this 40-seat diner from the Worcester Lunch Car Company, a premier New England diner builder.
+In April 1946, Lamy operated the diner in his home town of Marlborough, Massachusetts.
+Local factory workers ate lunch there and those returning from a movie or show dropped in for dinner.
 Lamy sold the business in 1949.